ccarrero-sf/cortex_agents_summit/README.md

 ORDER BY DATE_SALES;
 ```

-In the next section you are going to explore the Semantic File.
-We have prepared two files already that you can copy from the GIT repository:
+In the next section, you are going to explore the Semantic File.
+We have prepared two files that you can copy from the GIT repository:

 ```SQL
 create or replace stage semantic_files ENCRYPTION = (TYPE = 'SNOWFLAKE_SSE') DIRECTORY = ( ENABLE = true );